 What is contract compliance?

-Contract compliance is based on conformance with a set of mandates that have been set not only internally and privately by the parties to a contract, but also externally and publicly by governments, standards bodies, industry associations and other organisations with some sort of oversight authority.
+Contract compliance is based on conformance with a set of mandates that have been set internally and privately by the parties to a contract.
+It is a contract management strategy that ensures all parties comply with legal requirements set publicly by governments, standards bodies and industry associations.

 Contract compliance is achieved on a per-contract basis with the fulfilment of its obligations by all its parties, individually and jointly.
 That achievement is conditional on:

 - a wide awareness and understanding of those obligations